justinleetyler/justinleetyler.github.io/catalog.md

 > 17 Black and Lupin reveal themselves in the shrieking shack.

 Rowling, J.K. -- Harry Potter and the order of the phoenix / by J.K.
-Rowling; illustrations by Mary Grandpre. -- Computer Data (91 file). -- New York, NY : Scholastic, Inc., 2003. -- System requirements: PDF file. -- ISBN 043935806X -- DBID 3025.
-1. 823.
+Rowling; illustrations by Mary Grandpre. -- Computer Data (91 file). -- New York, NY : Scholastic, Inc., 2003. -- System requirements: PDF file. -- ISBN 043935806X -- DBID 3025 -- DDC 823.

 > CH.5: The Order of the Phoenix is committed to defeating V. Its headquarters is in the family house of Black.  -p.
 79-97 -q
 > Ch.
 11: Harry arrives at Hogwards.
 Events included opening ceremony where the sorting had gives a warning, and a confrontation with another student over what his mother read in the Daily Prophet.  -p.
 200-220 -s